-- CHIP108

-- Enrolled in TRICARE

-- Enrolled in veterans' health coverage 109

-- Peace Corps volunteer program

-- Refugee medical assistance supported by the Administration for Children and Families

-- Enrolled in a student health plan110

-- Enrolled in State high risk pool coverage111
+- Peace Corps volunteer program - Refugee medical assistance supported by the Administration for Children and Families - Enrolled in a student health plan111 - Enrolled in State high risk pool coverage112 i.
+Time of Eligibility

-An individual is treated as eligible for a government-sponsored program on the first day of the first full month in which he or she may actually begin receiving benefits under the program.
-112 This means that an individual is not treated as eligible for a government-sponsored program (and therefore is eligible to receive APTCs) during:
+An individual is treated as eligible for a government-sponsored program on the first day of the first full month in which the individual may actually begin receiving benefits under the program.
+This means that an individual is not treated as eligible for a government-sponsored program (and therefore is eligible to receive APTCs) during:

-- The time required for application processing (i.e., the period of time between application submission and approval), and - Any interim period between when a person is found eligible for a government- sponsored program and the date when he or she can begin receiving benefits (i.e., the period of time between application approval and the effective date of coverage).
+- The time required for application processing (i.e., the period of time between application submission and approval), and - Any interim period between when a person is found eligible for a government- sponsored program and the date when this person can begin receiving benefits (i.e., the period of time between application approval and the effective date of coverage).

 Example: Consider a taxpayer who applies for coverage under a government-sponsored health care program.
-The individual's application is approved on July 12th, but her coverage is not available until September 1st.
-The individual is considered eligible for government-sponsored MEC on September 1st 113 and if meeting all other applicable criteria for APTC, would be considered APTC eligible through August 31st.
+The individual's application is approved on July 12th, but their coverage is not available until September 1st.
+The individual is considered eligible for government-sponsored MEC on September 1st 114 and if meeting all other applicable criteria for APTC, would be considered APTC eligible through August 31st.